-5.8 Isotope analysis
+5.7 Isotope analysis

 Stable isotope ratios are determined by mass spectrometry (MS) by comparison with a standard, but radioactive isotopes by radiometry.
-The most common stable isotopes determined during geothermal work are 2H, 18O, 13C and 34S but the most common radioactive isotopes 3H and 14C which are used for dating, and 222Rn which is taken to indicate permeability.
-As mass spectrometers are expensive and complex instruments, the analysis of stable isotopes are typically done at specialised isotope laboratories, but radioactive isotopes may often be determined in the field using handheld instruments.
+The most common stable isotopes determined during geothermal work are 2H, 18O, 13C and 34S but the most common radioactive isotopes 3H and 14C which are used for dating, and 222Rn.
 Due to interferences such as that of water vapour in MS the compounds containing the isotopes are converted to constituents that do not interfere.
 Thus H2O is converted to H2 for 2H analysis and CO2 for 18O analysis.
 H2S and SO4 are converted to SO2 for 34S analysis and SO4 to CO2 for 18O determination.
-The radioactive isotopes are determined by liquid scintillation counting or by α-particle detection.
+The reduction of H2O to H2 has been problematic.
+Originally hot uranium was used (Friedman 1953) but that is too dangerous.
+Zn metal (Coleman et al. 1982) has been widely used but the general experience shows that for unexplained reasons the only reagent that seems to work is Zinc shot from BDH.
+Equilibration using a Pt catalyst (Horita 1988)) has given some useful results but only works for some samples.
+Those that give erroneous results generally contain H2S.
+More recent developments involve the use of hot Cr for the reduction (Schoeller et al. 2000, Donnelly et al. 2001).
+Oxygen is generally equilibrated with carbon dioxide according to the method of Epstein and Mayeda (1954).
+Hydrogen sulphide is converted to SO2 by precipitated either directly from high sulphate solutions or following ion exchange from low sulphate solutions, and then reduced with graphite to obtain CO which then is converted to CO2 used for the 18O determination (Nehring et al. 1977).
+The reduced sulphide is precipitated as Ag2S and converted to SO2 using the above procedure.
+The radioactive isotopes are determined by liquid scintillation counting.

-5.9 Quality control
+5.8 Quality control

 The precision of methods can be checked by repeated analysis of the same sample or by duplicates or triplicates of several samples.
-To obtain an idea of the accuracy of the determinations several approaches are possible, i.e. the use of standard additions to sample to obtain % recovery, carrying out determinations of the same constituent by different methods, using standards or reference samples that are run with each batch of samples determined, checks on ionic balance, i.e. whether the sum of anions determined is close to the sum of cations determined, or a check on mass balance, i.e. whether the sum of constituent concentrations (as determined by dry-evaporation of a sample and gravimetry) matches that of the result of the determination of total dissolved solids.
+To obtain an idea of the accuracy of the determinations several approaches are possible, i.e. the use of standard additions to sample to obtain % recovery, carrying out determinations of the same constituent by different methods, using standards or reference samples that are run with each batch of samples determined, checks on ionic balance, i.e. whether the sum of anions determined is close to the sum of cations determined, or a check on mass balance, i.e. whether the sum of constituent concentrations matches that of the result of the determination of total dissolved solids.